SanPen/GridCal/README.md

 ### Client - Server operation

-To use the gridcal server, you need to install the `GridCalServer` python package.
-Once this is done, the `gridcalserver`command will be available on the system.
+To use the veragrid server, you need to install the `VeraGridServer` python package.
+Once this is done, the `veragridserver`command will be available on the system.
-To launch the server, simply type `gridcalserver`.
-This will launch a GridCal server on the machine, on port 8000.
+To launch the server, simply type `veragridserver`.
+This will launch a VeraGrid server on the machine, on port 8000.
 This is `https://localhost:8000`

 An example on how to send a grid from a script to the server: